mfussenegger/nvim-lint/README.md

 ### Run tests

-Running tests requires [plenary.nvim][plenary] to be checked out in the parent directory of *this* repository.
+Running tests requires [plenary.nvim][plenary] to be checked out in the parent directory of *this* repository, as well as `python` resolvable via PATH.
 You can then run:

 ```bash